Life Alert Review Summary

 Besides their basic system for health and fall emergencies, the company offers additional services for carbon monoxide (CO), smoke and fire detection, as well as mobile and cell phone alert services.
 They also offer an on-the-go button with GPS that operates when the senior is out of his or her home.

 The traditional basic in-home Life Alert system costs $29.95 a month.
 However, it is unclear if this basic package is still available to new customers in 2017.
-People appear to be quoted higher level packages, with more options included.
+People appear to be quoted higher level packages that include more options.
 Life Alert does not list its prices and requires that people call in and ask for a price quote.

 Based on our research, there are different packages priced approximately between $49 to $89.95 a month.
 The monthly costs depend on the included package options and the availability of special offers.
-They have different product bundles with options like an on-the-go mobile GPS button, carbon monoxide and smoke detection, shower button and other features.
+There are options like an on-the-go mobile GPS button, carbon monoxide and smoke detection, shower button and others.

 There is a 3-year contract to use the system.
 That said, they do allow for cancellations under very stringent conditions, possibly when the user dies or moves to a skilled nursing facility.
 These terms are spelled out in the contract, so be sure to read it carefully if you do sign up.